snowplow-archive/snowplow.github.com/_posts/2014-05-13-introducing-schemaver-for-semantic-versioning-of-schemas.md

 }
 {% endhighlight %}

 Because our new `impressionId` field is **not** a required field, and because version 1-0-0 had `additionalProperties` set to false, we know that all historical data will work with this new schema.

-Therefore we are looking at an `ADDITION`, bumping the schema version to 1-0-1.
+Therefore we are looking at an `ADDITION`, and so we bump the schema version to 1-0-1.

 <div class="html">
 <h3><a name="addition">2.2 REVISION</a></h3>
 </div>

-Let's now make our JSON Schema support `additionalProperties` - constituting another `ADDITION`, so we are now on 1-0-2:
+Let's now make our JSON Schema support `additionalProperties` - this constitutes another `ADDITION`, so we are now on 1-0-2:

 {% highlight json %}
 {